St. Michael's Church, Kirkkonummi: Porkkala Naval Base

-During 1944-1956 the Soviet Union rented Porkkala Naval Base from Finland.
+During 1944–1956 the Soviet Union rented Porkkala Naval Base from Finland.
 St. Michael's Church was part of this new rental area.
 New borders were drawn and people living on the new rental area had to be evacuated quickly.
 The Soviets used the church as a cultural house.
 Parts of the church's interior were evacuated to the northern part of Kirkkonummi to Haapajärvi Church.

 After the rental era St. Michael's Church was repaired under the conduct of architect Olof Hansson.
 The church was reconsecrated in 1959.
 The latest restoration of the church was completed in 1997.

 Interior

-Artist Lennart Segerstråle has designed the glass paintings of the naives in 1930.
+Artist Lennart Segerstråle has designed the glass paintings of the naves in 1930.
 The paintings are called "The Window of Comparison", "The Window of Suffering", "the Window of Resurrection" and "the Window of Praise".

 In 1944 Segerstråle was among others helping to evacuate the interior of the church.
 He left a drawing for the Soviets with a Russian text saying "Jesus Christ the saviour of all peoples".
 The drawing was seen and it was ordered to be destroyed.
-Fortunately a Finnish officer hid the drawing in his home and in 1980 it was returned to St. Michael's Church, restored, and hanged on the northern wall.
+Fortunately a Finnish officer hid the drawing in his home and in 1980 it was returned to St. Michael's Church, restored, and hung on the northern wall.

 The altar does not have an altar painting anymore.
-The old altar painting by Robert Wilhelm Ekman portraying Christ's enlightenment is now located on the wall of a side aisle of the church.
-The painting was completed in 1862.
+The old altar painting by Robert Wilhelm Ekman portraying Christ's enlightenment, completed in 1862, is now located on the wall of a side aisle of the church.
 Another painting in the church chapel is by J. Tolker and it portrays the Holy Communion.
 This painting was completed in 1756.

-The church organ was made in Denmark in 1958-1959 and it has 32 registers.
+The church organ was made in Denmark in 1958–1959 and it has 32 registers.